 - [a] Through the course of its normal operations, the City becomes involved in various claims and legal proceedings.
 Litigation is subject to many uncertainties and the outcome of individual matters is difficult to predict.
 A provision for these claims has been recorded in the consolidated financial statements based on management's best estimate, based upon an analysis of specific claims and historical experience with similar claims.
 Any amendment to amounts accrued will be recorded once new information becomes available.
 Where the potential liability is determinable, management believes that the ultimate disposition of the matters will not materially exceed the amounts recorded in the accounts.
-If the outcome of a claim is undeterminable, then no liability accrual is recorded, and any additional losses related to these undeterminable claims will be recorded in the period during which the liability becomes determinable.
+If the outcome of a claim is undeterminable, then no liability accrual is recorded in the period during which the liability becomes determinable.
 Amounts recorded in the accounts have not been separately disclosed in the consolidated financial statements as disclosure may adversely impact the outcome. - [b] The City has the following future contractual obligations for capital works: